fproject/f-project/README.md

 ##F-Project Tools

-* **fprj-tool**: This GUI tool is written in Java Swing, and have these following features:
+* **fprj-tool**: This GUI tool is written in Java Swing, and has these following features:
   * FlexUnit Auto Wire: Automatically generate FlexUnit test scripts based on analysing the AS3 source code's methods.
   * Flex Code Analyser: Flex source Line of Code counter, Source code statistics...
   * [Under Development] Flex Code Auto Wire: Automatically generate AS3 model and service classes from server code written in PHP, Java, Scala